lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     Constructing a Regional Culture on Film and Video*, ed.
 Karl G.
     Heider (Athens: University of Georgia Press, 1993), 163--189.
-The present essay shifts between the two usages as context merits and signifies particularly important shifts in usage with italics.
-Out of respect for handlers, I use serpent whenever possible.
+The present essay shifts between the two usages as context merits and signifies particularly important shifts in usage with *italics*.
+Out of respect for handlers, I use *serpent* whenever possible.

 [^3]: Few texts have done more to popularize this view of serpent
     handling than Dennis Covington's *Salvation on Sand Mountain: Snake